peaBerberian/RKeyboard/README.md

 ## Implementations

-As the RKeyboard code is very modular, you can adapt it to any project very easily:
+As the RKeyboard code is very modular, you can adapt it to any project very easily.
+For example, with it you can easily react to keyboard inputs:
-  - Reacting to keyboard inputs by using regular callbacks.
+  - by using regular callbacks.
-  - Reacting to keyboard inputs directly in methods of React Components.
+  - by directly triggering methods in React Components.
-  - Reacting to keyboard inputs by using an event emitter.
+  - by using an event emitter.
-  - Reacting to keyboard inputs by using RxJS observables (this was our default implementation)
+  - by using RxJS observables (this was our default implementation)
   - ...

 Multiple (minimal) implementations have already been written to save you the hassle and showcase what can be done in very few lines (I'm talking about less than 10 lines, watch our implementation's code in _src/implementations/_).